 Utilize a blog, email marketing, and social media to be a resource within your industry.
 Post relevant news, give shoutouts to other salons or spas in your area, do joint promotions, and stay up-to-date with what your competition is doing.
 Educating your clients will make your brand more reputable in its industry, building trust between you and your customers.

 See how these salons and spas are turning their brands into industry resources:

 - Pinup Salon blogs on hair and beauty tips, including lots of photos so clients can get a visual of potential looks.

 - Stan Parente Salons uses Facebook to engage with clients through specials, promotions, and giveaways in return for client interaction on their profile.

 - Caroline’s Lash Boutique provides seasonal makeup ideas and eyelash tips on their blog in addition to eyelash extension-specific posts.

 Let’s face it, people want convenience.
-One of the best ways for a spa or salon to do this for their clients it to utilized one of dozens of spa booking software systems.
+One of the best ways for a spa or salon to do this for its clients is to utilize one of dozens of spa booking software systems.
 Virtually all of them allow for:

 - Online booking

 Give your clients something tangible to take home after their appointment.
-Whether it’s a product, sample, or coupon for next time, a doggy bag will bring a piece of your salon home with them and entice them to return.
-Regular customers will have something to look forward to at the end of their visit and new clients will be pleasantly surprised.
+Whether it’s a product, sample, or coupon for next time, a gift bag will bring a piece of your salon home with them and entice them to return.
+Regular customers will have something to look forward to at the end of their visit, and new clients will be pleasantly surprised.